Semantic Segmentation by Semantic Proportions: Discussion and Limitation

-\textbf{SP (semantic proportions)}.
-SP for each training image is required as annotation/label information for the presented semantic segmentation model.
-In this work, we obtained these proportions from the segmentation maps available for the chosen datasets just to demonstrate the effectiveness and robustness of our proposed SP-based methodology.
+\textit{SP (semantic proportions)} for each training image is required as annotation/label information for the presented semantic segmentation model.
+In this work, we obtained these proportions from both the segmentation maps available for the chosen datasets and three annotators directly to demonstrate the effectiveness and robustness of our proposed SP-based methodology.
 We would like to stress that the reason why we benefited from the existing segmentation maps, {which seems controversial to our main aim at first glance}, is to show that the proposed methodology is feasible in the presence of SP.
-Arguably, the most accurate proportions can be extracted from these ground-truth segmentation maps if they are annotated properly.
+Arguably, reasonable proportions can be simply extracted from the ground-truth segmentation maps if they are annotated properly.
 Therefore, obtaining SP from the readily available maps to achieve our aim is sensible.
 Clearly, our goal is to train our proposed model when the segmentation maps are unavailable.
-It is evident that obtaining SP annotation could be much cheaper than obtaining the precise segmentation maps particularly for data volumes in high dimensions for example.
-There are various ways to obtain SP readily in the absence of the segmentation maps, such as by employing mechanical turks or utilising pre-trained large language models, e.g., ChatGPT \cite{openai2022chatgpt}.
+It is evident from our experiments that obtaining SP annotation could be much cheaper than obtaining the precise segmentation maps particularly for data volumes in high dimensions.
+There are obviously various ways to obtain SP readily in the absence of the segmentation maps, such as by employing mechanical turks.
+There may exist applications such as estimating the density of housing in a particular area where information may be extracted from other studies or even obtained from pre-trained large language models, e.g., ChatGPT \cite{openai2022chatgpt}.

 The results that we present in Section \ref{sec:experiments} are promising and one may wonder if the exact proportions are a must, which would make the proposed setting as expensive as the traditional one.
 To demonstrate that it is not the case and that our methodology only needs rough SP, we presented sensitivity analysis regarding SP, where we added various amounts of noise to the extracted SP and demonstrated that the model performs satisfactorily well when trained with noisy SP.
 We also presented sensitivity analysis through investigating degraded SP by clustering to further support the robustness of our methodology when the precise SP is unavailable.
-The analysis inspires us that our methodology not only works well with rough SP, but also with rough SP for only some representative images from the whole training set, indicating its need of significantly less annotation effort.
+The analysis suggests that our methodology not only works well with rough SP, but also with rough SP for only some representative images from the whole training set, indicating its need of significantly less annotation effort.